-While PIM-SSM removes the complexity of PIM-ASM, it requires that multicast sources are known apriori.
-There have not been a good way of discovering sources, so its deployment has been limited.
+PIM-SSM removes much of the complexity of PIM-ASM by moving source discovery to the application layer.
+However, for various reasons, many legacy applications and devices still rely upon network-based source discovery.
 PIM-Port (PIM over Reliable Transport) solves the soft state issue, though its deployment has also been limited for two reasons:

-o It does not remove the ASM complexities.

-o In many of the scenarios where reliable transport is deemed important, BGP-based multicast (e.g. BGP-MVPN) has been used instead of PORT.
+- o It does not remove the ASM complexities. - o In many of the scenarios where reliable transport is deemed important, BGP-based multicast (e.g. BGP-MVPN) has been used instead of PORT.